Interacting R\'enyi holographic dark energy with parametrization on the interaction term: Parametrization on the interaction term and RHDE

 Model (I)

 Model (II)

 Model (III)

 Where $ \alpha_1$ and $ \alpha_2$ are constant parameters.
-Model I, II and III has a linear, mixed and inverse dependence on z.
-So, aforementioned three models lead us to a pure CDM model after reduction, if $ \alpha_1$ and $ \alpha_2$ are taken as zero.
-Here we find two parameters $\beta _1 = \frac{ \alpha_1 }{r}$ and $\beta _2 = \frac{ \alpha_2 }{r}$, since for these three models r is constant.
-We also scale the Hubble constant ($H_0$ ) by $100 km.sec^{-1} Mpc^{-1}$ for demonstrating it by $h_0$ which is a dimensionless way.
-The signature of the parameters $ \alpha_1$ and $ \alpha_2$ decides the path for the energy flow between the dark matter and the dark energy since the interaction function Q depends on the parameters $ \alpha_1$ and $ \alpha_2$.
-A negative Q shows the flow of energy from the dark matter to the dark energy and a positive Q shows the reverse.
+The model I, II and III have a linear, mixed and inverse dependence on $z$.
+So, the aforementioned three models lead us to a non-interacting case after reduction, if $ \alpha_1$ and $ \alpha_2$ are taken as zero.
+Here we find two parameters $\alpha _1$ and $\alpha _2$ since for these three models $r$ is varying.
+In \cite{ref51}, the distance modulus measurements of type Ia supernova from the Joint Light-curve Analysis (JLA) \cite{ref57} and the observational measurements of Hubble parameter (OHD) have been used to constrain these model parameters for holographic dark energy models.
+Cosmic Chronometer method \cite{ref58}, measurements from galaxy distribution \cite{ref59} and from Lymann $- \alpha$ forest distribution \cite{ref60} methods are used to measure the OHD.
+In this work, we use different values of $\alpha _1$ and $\alpha _2$ to see the models behaviour since the interaction function $Q$ depends on the parameters $ \alpha_1$ and $ \alpha_2$.
+A negative $Q$ shows the flow of energy from the dark matter to the dark energy and a positive $Q$ shows the reverse.\\